Experience the Sardine Run out of Mpame

 - Items of a personal nature.

-Subsequent bad weather days: It is entirely up to the skipper to decide if it is safe to launch the boat.
-If he does decide to launch the boat, and weather condition worsen, to the point where it is unsafe and dangerous out at sea, it is the skippers decision, and purely the skippers decision, to return to harbour.
+It is entirely up to the skipper to decide if it is safe to launch the boat.
+If he does decide to launch the boat, and weather condition worsen as the day wears on, to the point where it is unsafe and dangerous out at sea, it is the skipper's decision, and purely the skipper's decision, to return to shore.
 No refunds will be given.

 Should a client choose not to venture out to sea, even though the skipper deems it safe to do so, no refund is due.